• Skip to primary navigation

 The growth of molds or fungi on this vegetable is the best way to declare them rotten.

-The presence of fungi indicates that the piece is contaminated and is not a good option for consumption.
+The presence of fungi indicates that the piece is contaminated and is not a good option for consumption - and to understand what that contamination might taste like, read the mold taste guide explaining risks.

 Using such an option might create issues related to the stomach in the future.